benjvi/project-onboarding/README.md

 ## Deletion of Infrastructure

 For deleting individual pieces of infrastructure, you may disable them following the same process as for creation and update, by setting the appropriate options in the `terraform.tfvars` file.
 Note that any provisioning that would delete a Kubernetes Namespace or Harbor Project will result in an error.
-This is to force manual review of such actions.
-Manual action to delete those objects will be required before the remaining automated provisioning actions will succeed.
+This is intentional, so that manual review of such actions must occur.
+As a consequence, manual deletion of those objects will be required before the remaining automated provisioning actions will succeed.